 - 5.4.1.
 Subject to the exceptions provided for in Rule 5.4.2 and Rule 5.4.3, the requirements for the research component of a doctoral degree are the successful submission and examination of a written thesis or mini thesis. - 5.4.2.
 Faculty rules may provide that full or partial compliance with the research component of a doctoral degree may take the form of one or more publishable or published research articles in a specified field, taking into account the requirements of Rule 5.11 and Rule 5.12, and specifying the minimum number of research articles required in lieu of a thesis, mini thesis or the research component of a professional doctoral degree. - 5.4.3.
 Faculty rules may provide that full or partial compliance with the research component of a doctoral degree may include published patents or granted patents in a relevant field, taking into account the prescripts of Rule 5.13.3 and Rule 5.13.4. - 5.4.4.
-Faculty rules may provide that the requirements for the research component of specified doctoral degree programmes may be met, either partially or in full, by - - 5.4.4.1. the performance of a series of concerts; - 5.4.4.2. the compilation of a portfolio of creative works consisting of artefacts, artworks, designs or compositions, or - 5.4.4.3. the presentation of a professional exhibition consisting of a set of original artworks, artefacts, installations or conceptualisations.
+Faculty rules may provide that the requirements for the research component of specified doctoral degree programmes may be met, either partially or in full, by - - 5.4.4.1. the performance of a series of concerts; - 5.4.4.2. the compilation of a portfolio of creative works consisting of artefacts, artworks, designs or compositions, or

+5.4.4.3. the presentation of a professional exhibition consisting of a set of original artworks, artefacts, installations or conceptualisations.

 - 5.5.1.
 Credit recognition and transfer must be based on modules or coursework components completed on an equivalent NQF level as the doctoral degree. - 5.5.2.
 When applying for admission to register for a doctoral degree study, a prospective study for doctoral study may apply to the executive dean concerned for recognition of completed equivalent coursework modules required for the doctoral degree qualification or programme for which the candidate wishes to seek admission. - 5.5.3.
-If an application contemplated in Rule 5.5.2 is not based on credits achieved in a qualification or programme offered by the university that the candidate has not completed, the candidate must complete fifty percent (50%) of the coursework modules of the programme at the university. - 5.5.4.
+In an application contemplated in Rule 5.5.2 is based on credits achieved in a qualification or programme offered by the university that the candidate has not completed, the executive dean conderned may, within the framework of the applicable faculty rules, grant any or all credites as applied for to satisfy part of the requirements of the qualification or programme concerned. - 5.5.4.
 If an application contemplated in Rule 5.5.2 is not based on credits achieved in a qualification or programme offered by the university that the candidate has not completed, the candidate must complete fifty percent (50%) of the coursework modules of the qualification or programme at the university.